google/android-classyshark/Get Started.md

 }
 ```

-The full example is [here](https://github.com/googlesamples/android-classyshark/tree/master/Scenarios)
+The full example is [here](https://github.com/googlesamples/android-classyshark/tree/master/Scenarios).

-When running this code we have a race condition, in FancyLibrary more than one thread changes the value.
+When running this code we have a race condition, in FancyLibrary more than one thread changes the value:

 * thread T0 ==> wrote value
 * thread T1 ==> wrote value